-Winter is for cozy bowl food.
-Winter also means an abundance of my favorite vegetable—squash.
-Beautiful, colorful, oddly shaped squash.
+Winter is for cosy bowl food.
+Winter also means an abundance of my favourite vegetable—squash.
+Beautiful, colourful, oddly shaped squash.

 I like that it contains information about nutrition and how to obtain sufficient protein and the other essential nutrients usually ingested from the meat portion of the diet.
 It seems that 200g of peanuts has the same amount of protein as 170g of beef steak.
 240g of red lentils are equivalent to two fat pork sausages.